pagkly/Zed/Investopedia3/Market Portfolio.md

 Market Portfolio
 ## What is a Market Portfolio?

 A market portfolio is a theoretical bundle of investments that includes every type of asset available in the investment universe, with each asset weighted in proportion to its total presence in the market.
-The [expected return](https://www.investopedia.com/terms/e/expectedreturn.asp) of a market portfolio is identical to the expected return of the market as a whole.
+The [[expected return]](https://www.investopedia.com/terms/e/expectedreturn.asp) of a market portfolio is identical to the expected return of the market as a whole.

 ## The Basics of Market Portfolio

-A market portfolio, by nature of being completely diversified, is subject only to [systematic risk](https://www.investopedia.com/terms/s/systematicrisk.asp), or risk that affects the market as a whole, and not to [unsystematic risk](https://www.investopedia.com/terms/u/unsystematicrisk.asp), which is the risk inherent to a particular asset class.
+A market portfolio, by nature of being completely diversified, is subject only to [[systematic risk]](https://www.investopedia.com/terms/s/systematicrisk.asp), or risk that affects the market as a whole, and not to [[unsystematic risk]](https://www.investopedia.com/terms/u/unsystematicrisk.asp), which is the risk inherent to a particular asset class.

-As a simple example of a theoretical market portfolio, assume three companies exist in the stock market: Company A, Company B, and Company C. The market [capitalization](https://www.investopedia.com/terms/c/capitalization.asp) of Company A is $2 billion, the market capitalization of Company B is $5 billion, and the market capitalization of Company C is $13 billion.
+As a simple example of a theoretical market portfolio, assume three companies exist in the stock market: Company A, Company B, and Company C. The market [[capitalization]](https://www.investopedia.com/terms/c/capitalization.asp) of Company A is $2 billion, the market capitalization of Company B is $5 billion, and the market capitalization of Company C is $13 billion.
 Thus, the total market capitalization comes to $20 billion.
 The market portfolio consists of each of these companies, which are weighed in the portfolio as follows:

 Company A portfolio weight = $2 billion / $20 billion = 10%